Ivaldivi/Geocache/README.md

 ### Images within assets
-All pngs with no copy right information found on the internet.
+All pngs with no copy right information or labeled cliip art, found on the internet.